oresat/oresat-linux/docs/design/oresat-linux-manager.rst

 OLM connects to systemd `DBus`_ and provides a API to the Network Manager on the CAN bus.
 So in other words, OLM provides an API for `C3`_ to turn any OreSat daemon on or off.
-It will on provide this option to only OreSat daemons that are register, all non OreSat daemons can not be control, and all OreSat daemons not registered will never be used.
+It will on provide this option to only OreSat daemons that are register, all non OreSat daemons cannot be control, and all OreSat daemons not registered will never be used.
 Supports up to 127 OreSat daemons.

 File Transfer
 -------------

-OreSat Linux Manager supports both reading and writing files to the linux board over CAN.
-Files written to OLM must be properly format as the filename defines what OLM will do with the keyword feild.
+OreSat Linux Manager supports both reading and writing files to the Linux board over CAN.
+Files written to OLM must be properly format as the filename defines what OLM will do with it.
+There is a keyword field in the filenames.
 If the keyword is not register with OLM, the file will be delete as OLM will not know what to do with the file.

 .. toctree::
     :maxdepth: 2